- (206) 624-9410

 Business Purchase and Sale: George helps business owners buy and sell their businesses.
 Business purchase agreements include sales of business assets, sales of stock, mergers, and other reorganizations.
 George has experience representing buyers and sellers in a wide range of business sale transactions, including multi-million dollar purchase transactions.
 In addition to drafting the business purchase agreement, significant effort and time is placed on tax planning.
 The goal is always to minimize the buyer or seller’s tax liability stemming from the purchase or sale of the business.
 The form of the business sale has a dramatic impact on the overall tax burden; therefore, this additional effort can save the client substantial sums of money.

 Tax Consulting: Many clients and their advisors (including other attorneys, CPAs, and financial advisors) seek George’s assistance regarding specific federal income tax questions.
 Federal tax law is highly complex, and George helps clients to better understand these complexities by researching and determining the tax treatment of specific transactions.
-Forming, funding, and operating self-directed IRAs is one area of tax law in particular in which George assists clients.
+Forming, funding, and operating self-directed IRAs and Qualified Opportunity Funds are two areas of tax law in particular in which George assists clients.